GPTutor/gptutor-extension/README.md

 1. Hover over a code block in a supported language.
 1. Click on the `Audit` option to get an audit of the selected code.

+### Interact by Input Box

+1. Input the instruction
+2. Selected the mode, such as `Code Generate` and `Rewrite`
+3. Execute by `Ask GPTutor`.

+## Customize Prompt
+Follow the instructions [in this document](docs/Prompt.md) to customize the prompt.
+The default prompts is in set the [package.json](package.json), you are welcome to send pull requests for your awesome prompts.

 <!--
 ## Extension Settings